paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 ### 6: Coding for journalists: scraping

-This week we review the code produced after the previous coding class and look at more scraping techniques.
+This week we review the code produced after the previous coding class and look at scraping techniques.

 * Workshop: Python, scraping and APIs - [see Python folder](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/python)
 * Read: Shaw, Zed A. (2013) [Learn Python the Hard Way](https://learnpythonthehardway.org/)